Kong/docs.konghq.com/app/contributing/index.md

 layout: 'docs-v2'
 ---

 Hello, and welcome!
-Thanks for your interest in contributing to the Kong docs.
-The following information will help you contribute effectively, which will in turn help us to get your pull requests merged faster.
+Thanks for thinking about contributing to the Kong documentation.

+This section of the docs is here to help you help us, so read on to learn how to ask questions and help effectively.
+We respect your time, and the more you follow our guidelines the easier it is for us (docs maintainers) to respond promptly and help you get your pull requests merged.

 ## What we're looking for